studios

 What happens if there is a conflict at the Exchange studios?

-DIY: If comfortable to do so, we strongly encourage the parties involved to speak to one another directly - where safe and appropriate - as we have found that issues can often be resolved this way.
+DIY: If comfortable doing so, we strongly encourage the parties involved to speak to one another directly - where safe and appropriate - as we have found that issues can often be resolved.
 If this approach is not possible, any issues or concerns can be escalated in the following ways:

-A formal complaint: Outlined in the anti-harassment policy and other city policies, a formal complaint is investigated and engages both the complainant and complainee directly.
-A formal complaint is a matter of record and often engages external consultants, and mediators.
+A formal complaint: Outlined in the anti-harassment policy and other city policies, a formal complaint is investigated and directly engages both the complainant and the complainee.
+It is a matter of record and often involves external consultants and mediators.

 Mediation: This facilitated type of conflict resolution involves an objective third party.
 If mediation is deemed to be the appropriate process, a discussion occurs with someone from our staff in conjunction with the affected parties to select an appropriate mediator.
-Mediation may take the form of a healing circle, a transformative justice process, reconciliatory meeting(s), a facilitated conversation etc. Mediation may result in: removal from the space, permanent ban or further actions at the discretion of the Mediator.
+Mediation may take the form of a healing circle, a transformative justice process, a reconciliatory meeting(s), a facilitated conversation, etc. Mediation may result in removal from the space, permanent ban or further actions at the discretion of the Mediator.

 ROLE OF CITY EMPLOYEES

-The City team will work with you to communicate events happening on site, assist with studio events, answer questions on membership and agreements.
-There will be City staff onsite and at the Museum to assist you.
-There will also be designated staff who will be working with the Membership Selection Committee and other roles that can make this a safe, inclusive and exciting place to be.
+The City team will work with you to communicate events happening on-site, assist with studio events, and answer questions on membership and agreements.
+City staff will be onsite and at the Museum to assist you.
+Designated staff will also be working with the Membership Selection Committee and in other roles that can make this a safe, inclusive, and exciting place to be.

-All users are subject to City of Niagara Falls policies in regards to Anti-Harassment, accessibility and other relevant policies.
+All users are subject to the City of Niagara Falls policies in regard to Anti-Harassment, accessibility and other relevant policies.